PairedMLS/draft-pairedMLS/draft-LName-mls-guardianextension-00.md

 <!--{::boilerplate bcp14-tagged}-->

-# Anonymous Guardian
+# Description

 An anonymous guardian is when the guardian presence is undetectable by the other group members.
 Through the edge device and guardian sharing an MLS leaf node, signature key pair, and randomness its communications to the group would appear to be coming from a sole group member instead of a guardian-edge pair to other group members.

 Traceability of the Anonymous Guardian is limited to the MLS Authentication Service (AS) and Delivery Service (DS).
-Depending on the DS design, the edge-guardian pairing could be detected by the (DS) to properly deliver messages.
+Depending on the DS design, the edge-guardian pairing could be detected by the DS to properly deliver messages.
 In a broadcast/multicast DS design scheme even the DS would be oblivious to the presence of the guardian.

 ## Applicable use cases